gertjana/door_dash/README.md

 If mDNS is blocked on your network, supply the device IP explicitly:
 `esphome run firmware/reterminal-dashboard.yaml --device 192.168.50.159`.

-### Re-pairing the ESPHome integration

-Only needed if you rotate `api_encryption_key` in `firmware/secrets.yaml` and reflash.
-HA's integration stores the key separately, so after a key change:

-1. Wake the device (button)
-2. Settings → Devices & services → ESPHome → device → **Reconfigure** (or
-   delete + re-add if no banner appears)
-3. Paste the new key from `firmware/secrets.yaml`

 ## Local development